canonical/pebble/docs/how-to/index.md

 ## Identities

-Use named identities to allow additional users to access the API.
+Use named "identities" to allow additional users to access the API.

 ```{toctree}
 :titlesonly: